Teaching Today's Students

 During the 2014-2015 academic year, the Paul C. Reinert, S.J.
 Center for Transformative Teaching and Learning will offer a series of programs highlighting considerations, rewards, and challenges of Teaching Today's Students.
 We will focus on a broad range of topics, including: understanding who "today's students" are, fostering self-directed learning, promoting higher-order thinking, creating inclusive learning environments, teaching international students, and many others.
 We'll also highlight different aspects of the theme in our weekly blog.

-Below are the planned events for fall 2014.
-New events will be announced for spring 2015 later this year.
+Below are the planned events for spring 2015.

 Conversation Series: Teaching International Students

 Feb.
 9 Promoting Student Self-Assessment Using Survey Tools

 Mar.
 16 Developing, Engaging, and Extending the Classroom Discussion Online

 Mar.
 30 Using Technology to help Create, Manage, and Evaluate Collaborative Learning Projects

 Jan.
 20 & 23 Using Social Media in the Classroom

 Feb.
 3 & 6 Small Group Discussion Strategies

 Feb.
 17 & 20 Strategies for the Flipped Classroom